Skip to main content

 Wizard of Legend 2 was developed by Dead Mage.

-Wizard of Legend 2 has received mostly positive reviews from players.
+Wizard of Legend 2 has received neutral reviews from players.
 Most players liked this game for its gameplay but disliked it for its stability.

-Wizard of Legend 2 is a multiplayer game with local co-op support.
+Wizard of Legend 2 is a single player game with multiplayer and local co-op support.

-Similar games include SWORN, SYNTHETIK 2, Ravenswatch, Wizard of Legend, Windblown and others.
+Similar games include SWORN, SYNTHETIK 2, Ravenswatch, Wizard of Legend, Moonlighter 2: The Endless Vault and others.